4lba-Lupu5/id-card_java_cli/README.md

-This project is a commande line java app for creating a CNIB Card.
+This project is a command-line java app for creating a cli CNIB Card.